Eco-friendly Living: The Beginners Guide to Eco-friendly Lifestyle

 * Textiles – synthetic clothing takes hundreds of years to decompose.
 Clothes that you no longer want can be passed on to friends, or donated to charity shops if they’re still in good condition.
 If not, they can be repurposed and resused or put into textile recycling bins.

-* Electronics and smartphones – there are e-waste bins at most recycling centres, where many metals and other materials can be rescued for reuse.
+* Electronics and smartphones – there are e-waste bins at most recycling centers, where many metals and other materials can be rescued for reuse.

-* Plastic bags and bottles – in landfill they break up into microplastics rather than break down.
+* Plastic bags and bottles – in landfills they break up into microplastics rather than break down.
 This is why they should be recycled.

 * Aluminium cans – they are widely recycled and are valuable resources.

 * Glass – it can be recycled almost infinitely.

 Around 300 million tons of plastic are produced each year, 50 percent of which is for single-use purposes, and of that only about 10 percent is recycled.

 With seven million tons of plastic ending up in the oceans each year, one in three fish caught contains plastic.
 Ellen MacArthur Foundation has estimated that by 2050 there could be more plastic in the ocean than fish.